fabienDaou/dataiku/README.md

 - MFC.Actors is code related to actors communicating to get the scenarios processes.
 - MFC.Persistence is code related to database and file access.
 - MFC.Domain is code related to the overall business logic, it has no dependencies.
+- MFC.Benchmark is code I used to benchmark several implementations (it considers memory (different generations), time spent, and allocations).
 ## CI
 I used github actions, they build back and frontend, run tests and build a docker image on each commit.
 See in **.github/workflows/dotnet.yml**.